fleetdm/fleet/articles/enforce-os-updates.md

-# OS updates
+# Enforce OS updates

 _Available in Fleet Premium_

-In Fleet you can enforce OS updates on your macOS, Windows, iOS, and iPadOS hosts remotely.
+In Fleet you can enforce OS updates on your macOS, Windows, iOS, and iPadOS hosts remotely using the Fleet UI, Fleet API, or [Fleet's GitOps workflow](https://github.com/fleetdm/fleet-gitops).

-## Enforce OS updates

-You can enforce OS updates using the Fleet UI, Fleet API, or [Fleet's GitOps workflow](https://github.com/fleetdm/fleet-gitops).

 Fleet UI: